EeroAnt/CubeDraftSimulator/Documentation/technical side.md

  - Color-identity filters to the deckbuilder views
  - Type filters to the deckbuilder views
  - Support for gathering draft data
- - Basic lands can be added in post draft deckbuilding

 ## To do/Backlog:
+ - Get deckbuilding view working
+ - Conspiracy cards need their own zone
+ - A 'Maybe board' to accompany side and main boards (maybe in the far future user can create their own divisions to structure their draft pools)
  - Start refactoring the NodeJS backend and the React App
  - Build atleast CI if not also CD pipelines for NodeJS and React parts
  - Build tutorial for the App
+ - Basic lands can be added in post draft deckbuilding
  - Add logic to inform user whether their deck is legal or not
  - Add a view to show illegal cards in main deck
  - Add a forms to filter names and/or types with input.
 Maybe text boxes too
+ - Add color identity distributions as a pie graph to the deckbuilder view
+ - Draft data visualization via Power BI or Tableau
+ - Enable scrolling card lists with arrow keys without affecting the selected cards
+ - Drag and drop for drafting?

 ### The Database
 Is a PostgreSQL database and it is online in Azure Cloud